Shaier/Fighting-Actions-Predictor/README.md

 In this project I used a Convolutional Neural Network model that can detect fighting moves and later predict them.
 The [Fighting_Actions_Predictor.ipynb](Fighting_Actions_Predictor.ipynb) file shows my process.
 Note: I have used Google Colab server to increase performance on this project.
+You can also read about it in my blog.